 In the Urban Explorer project, we combine the world highest quality 3D maps with leading edge hardware, add data sources straight from research and create prototypes using natural interfaces.
 Then, we place it right in front of the actual stakeholders for testing out it's worth in real scenarios.

 Modern cities are facing several major challenges that range from sustainable use of resources to threat management as well as infrastructure and services.
-In the Urban Explorer project, the Interactive Institute creates visualization tools with the city as the foundation.
+In the Urban Explorer project, RISE Interactive (formerly called Interactive Institute) creates visualization tools with the city as the foundation.
 We do this in close collaboration with domain specific researchers, experts and stakeholders in order to create tools that makes a difference.
 If it doesn't, we learn something and try again.
 And again.
 As researchers, that's in our DNA.

 What is Urban Explorer?